-Conversion and somatic symptom disorders are both categorised as somatic symptom and related disorders, previously termed somatoform disorders.
+Conversion disorder and somatic symptom disorder are both categorised as somatic symptom and related disorders (previously termed somatoform disorders).

-Somatic symptom and related disorders are psychiatric conditions where patients experience distressing physical symptoms that are not fully explained by other medical, neurological, or psychiatric disorders, as well as abnormal thoughts, feelings, and behaviours in response to these symptoms.
+Somatic symptom and related disorders are psychiatric conditions where patients experience distressing physical symptoms associated with abnormal thoughts, feelings, and behaviours in response to these symptoms.
 They may result from psychological stress that is unconsciously (without awareness) expressed somatically, though the underlying cause is not fully understood.

 Risk factors include being female, having a history of abuse or adverse childhood events, and having personality traits of alexithymia (difficulty expressing emotions) or neuroticism.
 Symptoms that persist with an external focus of control, and without awareness of the psychological and stress-related interplay, can lead to considerable functional impairment and distress.

 Diagnosis is made by clinical interview, behavioural observation, physical examination suggestive of pseudoneurological causes, and tests to rule out medical or neurological causes.
 The diagnosis should not be made solely on the basis of medically unexplained symptoms; rather, it should be based on evidence from the clinical examination and the patient’s abnormal thoughts, feelings, and behaviours in response to the medically unexplained symptoms.

 Good doctor-patient relationships and validation of the patient's suffering are essential for effective management.
-Treatment includes cognitive behavioural therapy and avoiding unnecessary medicines, tests, and procedures.
+Treatment includes cognitive behavioural therapy, physical therapy, and avoiding unnecessary medicines, tests, and procedures.
 Diagnosis and treatment of associated comorbid psychiatric conditions benefit overall functioning and recovery.

 Long-term management involves interrupting perpetuating factors, maintaining the same doctor, and providing strategies for self-efficacy, distress tolerance, coping, and modulating the interaction of anxiety, stress, and physical symptoms.